 An introduction to issues and practices relevant to careers in professional writing with an emphasis on understanding contexts, genres, and technologies and producing documents for a variety of professional writing communities and workplaces.
+Prerequisite(s): ENGL 1102 (C).

 ENGL 3620 - Postcolonial Literature (3-0-3)